mikaelpatel/Cosa/examples/Benchmarks/CosaBenchmarkPins/README.md

 Cosa are inlined.
 Though object-oriented and in/output operator syntax Cosa is between 2-10X faster allowing high speed protocols.
 This comes with a small price-tag; memory, 4 bytes per digital pin and 9 bytes per analog pin.
-The analog pin holds the latest sample (uint16_t) and allows an event handler.
+The analog pin object holds the latest sample, reference voltage, and allows an event handler.
+This accounts for the extra 5 bytes.

 Below values are for an Arduino Nano Atmega328P.
-The speedup is even larger for Ardunio Mega 2560.
+The speedup is even larger for Arduino Mega 2560.
 Please note that Cosa is not yet fully optimized.

      CosaBenchmarkPins: started